 I am a sociologist specializing in gender, social movements, policymaking, and the intersection of religion and activism.
-I received my Ph.D. in Sociology from Vanderbilt University, and am currently teaching at Clemson University as a Lecturer.
+I received my Ph.D. in Sociology from Vanderbilt University and will be joining the University of North Carolina at Pembroke as an Assistant Professor of Sociology in August 2025.
 My research interests include contemporary feminism, gender-based violence, women’s activism, and leadership dynamics within religious social movements.
 I am particularly focused on how feminist and religious movements influence social and policy change on a global scale, with a special emphasis on South Korea and the United States.

 My work has been published in esteemed journals such as Gender & Society, Sociological Perspectives, and Sociology Compass.
 I employ a variety of research methodologies—including interviews, participant observation, digital ethnography, archival research, and Qualitative Comparative Analysis—to address pressing issues in gender politics and movement strategies.